tovicheung/hanoi-leaderboard/README.md

 * POST `/api/instance/clone`

-    Clone the data of the active instance to a new name.
+    Clones an instance.
     ```json
     {
+        "from": "Important Instance",
-        "name": "Backup of Important Instance"
+        "to": "Backup of Important Instance"
     }
     ```